What Is the Difference Between Facelift and Mini Facelift?

 Full vs. Mini

 Mini facelift is often an ideal choice for clients who want to refresh their facial appearance without significant downtime.
 Although mini facelift is surgery, it is usually done with local anesthetic supplemented by a mild sedative.
 The procedures takes about two hours and involves less extensive incisions.
 Recovery time is one to two weeks.
-Traditional facelift requires double the surgical time, is performed with general anesthesia, and involves a longer recovery period.
+Traditional facelift requires double the surgical time, is performed with general anesthesia, involves a longer recovery period and on average can cost more.

 Not surprisingly, traditional facelift is more comprehensive in its approach — improving the brows, forehead, cheeks, jowls, chin and upper portions of the neck.
 Because full facelift involves more extensive tightening of the skin and underlying muscles, patients can expect to look 10 to 15 years younger after the procedure, while mini facelift typically turns back the clock five to 10 years.